vendia/blog/posts/2022-04-25-6-months-at-Vendia.md

 ---
 title: 'Overcoming Burnout: What Vendia has taught me the last 6 months'
-description: 'Why I don’t regret leaving the Fortune 100 tech industry to work for a startup.'
+description: "Why I don't regret leaving the Fortune 100 tech industry to work for a startup."
 date: '2022-04-25'
 authors:
   - Hailey Nevins